- Adrenal Cancer

 Q: Who is at risk for ovarian cancer?

-A: Certain factors can make one woman more likely to get ovarian cancer than another woman.
+A: Certain factors can make one woman more likely to get ovarian cancer than another.
 These are called risk factors.
 Just because a woman has one or more risk factors does not mean she will get ovarian cancer.

-Some risk factors are out of a woman's control and some risk factors are lifestyle choices, which can be controlled.
+Some risk factors are out of a woman's control while other risk factors are lifestyle choices, which can be controlled.
 Here are some of the possible risks for ovarian cancer:

 Having two or more close relatives (mother or sister) who have had ovarian or breast cancer